tytydraco/yessleep/out/Do_Not_Stop_Reading.md

 Sighing in relief, I moved back to my desk, lowered my laptop on it and sat down on my chair.

 It worked and you helped save me.
 But now I don’t know how we’ll move forward from this.
 I need to keep on typing and you need to keep on reading.
 I don’t know who you are, but please, don’t stop reading this.
-My life, the existence of my whole universe, relies on us doing this.
+My life relies on us doing this.

 Already I’m afraid of running out of words to say.
 I’m babbling on right now because I want to keep a constant flow going or else risk the possibility of everything fading again.
 I’m tempted to just type random words, but I’m afraid that would make for a boring read.
 I can’t afford to write something boring because I know that would make you lose attention.
 Remember, your end is also important, so I need you to keep reading.

 But this is harder than I thought.

 My fingers are getting really sore from all this fast typing, but I know I must continue.
 I don’t know how long I have to do this.
 Will this ever end?
 What if I get hungry, sleepy?
 What if I need to go to the bathroom?
-Will I have to piss myself just to keep the whole universe from collapsing?
+Will I have to piss myself just to keep this unknown force from killing me?
 Will I have to keep on typing till I collapse?
+If I do, then I will die.

 Maybe I can try and contact someone.
-If there is more than one person who knows about this, then we can take shifts and keep everything from turning into black.
+If there is more than one person who knows about this, then we can take shifts and keep this force from erasing me.
 But I’m not sure how to contact someone else.
 I guess I can wait till my housemate arrives home, but that’s probably hours from now.

 Maybe I can try messaging him?

-I could give him a test and tell him to come home quickly then show them this when he arrives.
+I could give him a text and tell him to come home quickly.
+Once he arrives I can then show him this.
 It would take some time to convince him, but I’m sure seeing everything fade once I stop typing would be enough to convince him.

-Yes, I think I’ll do that.
-Having the two of us work on this would be better.
+Would he be able to notice it though?
+Will him typing save me or does it have to be me typing?
+I’m not sure, but it’s worth a shot.
+Him typing may not work, but at least I won’t be alone here in my room.
 Maybe you can do the same too?
 Try and find someone who can also read this so that you two can take shifts.

+Okay, I’ll text him now.

 Oh God.